 Completed:

-Emily McGlynn (Ph.D., ARE, chair) Director of Climate and Sustainability Research at BlackRock; Affiliated Faculty at George Mason University.
-Studies the impact of bioenergy demand on forest carbon sequestration.
+Emily McGlynn (Ph.D., ARE, 2022, chair) Director of Climate and Sustainability Research at BlackRock; Affiliated Faculty at George Mason University.
+Studied the impact of bioenergy demand on forest carbon sequestration.
 Her fields include Natural Resource Economics and Environmental Economics.

 Xiurou Wu (Ph.D.
-ARE, member) postdoctoral fellow at the Norwegian School of Economics.
-Xiurou is studying the joint management of ecosystem services (commercial fishery and crane conservation) in the context of Lake Poyang in China.
-Her fields include Environmental Economics and Natural Resource Economics
+ARE, 2022, member) postdoctoral fellow at the Norwegian School of Economics.
+Xiurou is studied the joint management of ecosystem services (commercial fishery and crane conservation) in the context of Lake Poyang in China.
+Her fields include Environmental Economics and Natural Resource Economics.

 François Castonguay (Ph.D., ARE, 2021, member) Public Health Analytics and Modeling Fellow at the Centers for Disease Control & Prevention.
 Economic epidemiology; Natural resource and environmental economics.